W. F. Pope, Chief Magistrate

 Magistrate Court jury trials are conducted at scheduled times.
 Jurors are selected randomly by computer from the voter registration list of the county.
 All jurors are to report to the magistrate office located at 115-B S. Congress Street in Winnsboro, unless they have been excused by the presiding judge.
 If you think you may qualify for exemption, please call the magistrate office for further instructions, some valid exemptions/excuses are: age, child care, physical/mental conditions, recent jury duty, some occupations may delay your service to another term.
 All jurors must complete the information form and return it to magistrate office.
 You will be paid $10.00 for each day you are required to appear.
 Dress appropriately for the courtroom.
 Inappropriate dress would include hats, tank tops, shorts, or Tee shirts.
 Do not bring telephones, pagers, or any noise making devices or electronics into the courtroom.
 Absolutely no weapons are allowed in the building.
 You may be subject to search or electronic scanning devices.

 Magistrates issue arrest warrants for criminal offenses that occur in Fairfield County.
-If you are seeking an arrest warrant, you must have a sheriff department incident report.
+If you are seeking an arrest warrant, the party seeking a warrant must go to The Sheriff's Office and have them investigate the incident.
+The Sheriff's Office will request a warrant to be issued by a magistrate after showing probable cause.
 The magistrates do not receive copies of incident reports from the investigating officers.
-The party seeking a warrant must go to the Sheriff’s Department, get a copy of the incident report and bring it to the magistrate for review before issuance of a warrant.

 Magistrates conduct Preliminary Hearings in matters of the General Sessions Court jurisdiction.
 A Preliminary Hearing is a hearing to determine if the State can show there is probable cause to believe that the defendant committed the crime with which he is charged.
 A defendant will receive from the Bond Court Judge a form to request the hearing.
 The defendant or his attorney must return the form to the court listed on the form within ten (10) days to qualify for the hearing.
 The Preliminary Hearing is an administrative inquiry and not an adversary hearing.